agiliq/Django-parsley/README.md

 ###What is it?

-[Parsleyjs](http://pasrleyjs.org/) is the JS library to do client side data validations.
+[Parsleyjs](http://pasrleyjs.org/) is a JavaScript library to do client side data validations.
-It does this in a non-intrusive way via adding a data-* attribute to form fields.
+It does this in a non-intrusive way via adding a `data-*` attributes to form fields.

 When you define a Django form, you get server side validations for free using the form field attributes.
-Django-parsley moves these to the client side, by tagging your form with data-* attributes.
+Django-parsley moves these to the client side, by tagging your form with `data-*` attributes.

 ### Installation